ge-king/old_site/rename-py.md

 ## What is it?

-`batch-rename-py' is a simple Python3 script that simply renames all files in a directory to the user's required naming scheme.
+`batch-rename-py` is a simple Python3 script that simply renames all files in a directory to the user's required naming scheme.
 Current naming schemes are:
 - `ChosenName-YYYY-MM-DD-HH-MM-SS` where the time and date are of file creation.

 ## How do I use it?